Self-Directed Case Study · Windows Endpoint & Server Administration

 to the Domain

-Two courses.
 Two environments.
-One complete enterprise Windows stack — built from scratch, documented step by step, and verified with live screenshots.
-This case study covers Windows 11 workstation configuration from the client side, and Windows Server 2022 domain deployment from the server side — together they tell the full story of how a real-world enterprise network comes to life.
+One lab-simulated enterprise Windows environment — built from scratch, documented step by step, and verified with screenshots.
+This case study covers Windows 11 workstation configuration from the client side, and Windows Server 2022 domain deployment from the server side.

 2Environments Built